jeremyevans/rubyconflt2016-presentation/slides/slides.md

 !SLIDE
-.notes For example, if you are looking for a full featured authentication framework, in you are using Rails, there's Devise, Authlogic, and Sorcery.
+.notes If you are looking for a full featured authentication framework, if you are using Rails, there's Devise, Authlogic, and Sorcery.

 <h1 class="color4" style="font-size: 130px; position: absolute; top: 110px; left: 160px;">Devise</h1>
 <h1 class="color4" style="font-size: 130px; position: absolute; top: 310px; left: 360px;">Authlogic</h1>